 Working with a chandelier design from Ironies, the designer did some tweaking by darkening the iron and hand-selecting the strings of tumbled sea glass.
 "The etched soft blue glass has a coastal feel to it," she says.
 Danae Falliers' pigment print photograph, Semi 10, completes the space.

 Touched by Nature

 More Asian overtones are evident in the master suite, where a framed section of hand-embroidered silk wallpaper hangs against a yellow wool wall covering.
-“The paper has the feeling of chinoiserie and is so beautiful we decided to treat it like a piece of artwork,” says the designer, who selected a tan Egyptian cotton bedcover for the maple frame bed to complement the wall hanging.
+"The paper has the feeling of chinoiserie and is so beautiful we decided to treat it like a piece of artwork," says Abramson-Pritchard, who selected a tan Egyptian cotton bedcover for the maple frame bed to complement the hanging.